BlancadeOchoa/W7-diamonds/README.md

 # Algorithms used:
 I opted for the use of many algorithms in order to have a lot of possibilities of reducing the rmse value.
-This is why I have used 8 different ones on each of the different cleaned databases;
+This is why I have used 8 different ones on each of the different cleaned databases (that can be found in the folder model);
  **Linear regression, lasso, ridge, decision tree, random forest, k-nearest neighbour, bayesian ridge an elastic net**.